gugzkumar/my-python-lambda-layers/README.md

 1. Look in your AWS account to confirm that they are created

 # Adding new layers
 1. Add a new new folder to the root of the folder with the following folder structure.
+Fill `requirements.txt` with your versioned dependencies.
     ```
+    .
+    ├── ...
+    ├── my-new-layer
+    │   ├── python
+    │   │   ├── lib
+    │   │   │   ├── python3.7
+    │   │   │   │   ├── site-packages
+    │   │   │   │   │   ├── .gitkeep
+    │   ├── requirements.txt
+    │   └── ...
+    └── ...
+    -
     ```
+1. Add this line to `build.sh`
+    ```
+    ...
+    build_a_layer "{LAYER_FOLDER_NAME}"
+    ```
 1. Add this line to .github/workflows/publish_layer.yml
     ```
+    ...
+    - name: Publish {LAYER_FOLDER_NAME}
+      run: aws lambda publish-layer-version --layer-name {LAYER_NAME} --zip-file fileb://zipped-layers/{LAYER_FOLDER_NAME}.zip
     ```